Small Good Things Good Things to Buy · Positive News

 Scotland free period product law reaches 100 percent school compliance in audits

 Scotland achieved 100 percent school compliance with free period product rules in 2026 audits.
-BBC reporting confirmed dispensers in all secondary schools and termly stock checks by local councils.
+Scottish Government reporting confirmed dispensers in all secondary schools and termly stock checks by local councils.

 Scotland reported verified health progress in June 2026.
 Clinics, public agencies, and partner organizations tracked outcomes with data that outside reviewers could inspect.